31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 In the past, I tested the previous version of this mattress and it was very firm.
 But this redesigned version comes as a medium, rated 5/10 on the firmness scale, which is just right for the majority of people.
 It feels like you're hovering above the mattress rather than actually pressing into it.

-My wife and I both appreciated the low motion transfer which helped us both get an undisturbed night's sleep.
-I love the fact that it contains no springs or memory foam, so it's perfect for your health and the environment.
+My wife and I both appreciated the low motion transfer, which helped us both get an undisturbed night's sleep.
+I love the fact that it contains no springs or memory foam, so it's better for indoor air quality and for the environment.

 Pros & Cons